cucapra/diospyros/evaluation/README.md

 To run translation validation on the results we just generated, we will rerun the same script and pass `--validation` and the `--skipsynth` flag to tell the script to not regenerate the results.

-#### Time estimate: 10 minutes
+#### Time estimate: 1 minute
 ```
 python3 evaluation/eval_benchmarks.py --skiprun --skipsynth --validation -o results
 ```

-The line `Translation validation successful! <N> elements equal` will be printed to the Terminal for each kernel that passes.
+The line `Translation validation successful! <N> elements equal` will be printed to the Terminal in green for each kernel that passes.

 ----